derekcox4/eth-arb-bot/README.md

 WALLET_PRIVATE_KEY=<key used for signing transactions>
 FLASHBOTS_RELAY_URL=<flashbots relay url>
 OPPORTUNITY_THRESHOLD=<decimal spread threshold, e.g. 0.01 for 1%>
+REAL_EXECUTION=<true to send real txs>
 ```

 ### Arbitrage detection

-`runDEXStrategy` now fetches the expected output for the same token pair on
+`runDEXStrategy` fetches prices for common token pairs across Ethereum, Base and
-Ethereum, Base and Arbitrum using the `getAmountsOut` call.
-If the difference
-between the highest and lowest output exceeds `OPPORTUNITY_THRESHOLD` after
+Arbitrum.
+When the difference between the highest and lowest output exceeds
-accounting for fees and gas, it will log an arbitrage opportunity.
+`OPPORTUNITY_THRESHOLD` (after a gas/fee buffer) the bot logs an opportunity and
+will execute the swap if `REAL_EXECUTION=true`.

+The bot also checks Aave and Compound lending rates for profitable borrow/lend
+cycles and logs cross-layer price gaps (L1 vs L2) for potential bridging
+arbitrage.